ynonp/csh-course/labs/lab.md

 ## Part 8: Awk and Sed

 1. Add a blank line after each line of input
-6. Change an existing file, so each line should start with a '> '
+2. Change an existing file, so each line should start with a '> '
-4. Write a script that reads a file and prints its content with no blank lines.
+3. Write a script that reads a file and prints its content with no blank lines.
-5. Write a script that reads a file and prints out only the longest line
+4. Write a script that reads a file and prints out only the longest line
-7. Write a script that takes a file name as input and performs:
-  1. If a line starts with `#`, replace each character with a `-`
-  2. For all other lines, replace each character with a `.`
-9. Replace the first and last word in every line
-10. The command `/sbin/ifconfig` prints out information about network interfaces.
+5. The command `/sbin/ifconfig` prints out information about network interfaces.
 Here's a sample output for the command:
 <pre><code>
 en3: flags=8963<UP,BROADCAST,SMART,RUNNING,PROMISC,SIMPLEX,MULTICAST> mtu 1500
         options=60<TSO4,TSO6>